-Consciously recognising what triggers your anxiety can really help in managing it, and making dental visits more bearable.
+Consciously recognising what triggers your dental anxiety can really help in managing it, and making dental visits more bearable.

 Tell your dentist how you’re feeling

-Being open about your anxiety will help you feel less alone, and ensure your dentist approaches your check up and dental care appropriately.
+Being open about your dental anxiety will help you feel less alone, and ensure your dentist approaches your check up and dental care appropriately.

 Take someone with you

 Having a friend or family member present at your dental appointment can be a real comfort, especially if you or you children suffer from separation anxiety or social anxiety.

 Use relaxation techniques

 Practicing deep breathing or other relaxation techniques such as meditation can help take your mind off your anxiety, and can help put your fears and worries at ease.
 Listening to music or a podcast to distract yourself can also really help.

 It’s not uncommon for children to suffer varying levels of anxiety about dental treatment and appointments.
 It’s important that these fears are taken seriously so as to prevent them worsening and becoming more problematic over time.